Bit Depth can apply to many types of files in the digital domain. Here we are

 everything is defined by a 1 or a 0.
 Thus, everything from a keystroke to a click to an audio or picture file is represented in the digital domain by individual strings of 1's and 0's referred to as digital words.
 A digital word is comprised of Bits and Bytes.
 A “Bit” represents a single state: Either a 1 or a 0.
 A “Byte” consists of 8 Bits and is the standard size digital word used for a single character The lower case ‘ is represented by the bit string 01100001 (a Byte!).
 Your

 Byte!).
-Your computer is designed to store data and execute instructions in As mentioned above, PCM digital audio is defined by Bit Depth and Sample of 44,100 times per second.
+Your computer is designed to execute instructions and store data in As mentioned above, PCM digital audio is defined by Bit Depth and Sample of 44,100 times per second.
 Or; 16/44.1

 The Bit Depth divides a given sample by its value.
 That seems simple enough.
 Based on that definition, each sample of a CD file would be divided by 16, resulting in 16 data points for that particular sample.
 But, there's more: Each bit Bit Depth in a binary system increases the number of data points by the power